R-Sweke/DeepQ-Decoding/README.md

   single_cycle=False)
 ```

-During the training procedure various statistics are logged, at the specified episode frequency, to both stdout and to file in the specified directory:
+During the training procedure various statistics are logged, at the specified episode frequency, to both stdout and to the file "training_history.json" in the specified directory:

     Training for 1000000 steps ...
     -----------------